Chota Char Dham

-Akshaya Tritiya (April or May in the Gregorian calendar) marks the beginning of the Chota Char Dham Yatra and closes 2 days after Diwali, on the day of Bhai-Bij (or Bhai Dooj) In May and June, tourists flock in large numbers, due to heavy rainfall greater chances of roadblocks/landslides in late July and August (Monsoon season).
+Akshaya Tritiya (April or May in the Gregorian calendar) marks the beginning of the Chota Char Dham Yatra and closes two days after Diwali, on the day of Bhai-Bij (or Bhai Dooj) In May and June, tourists flock in large numbers, due to heavy rainfall greater chances of roadblocks or landslides in late July and August during monsoon season.

-The Annual Chota Char Dham Yatra resumed in May 2014, after remaining suspended since the outbreak of 2013 Uttarakhand floods.
+The Annual Chota Char Dham Yatra resumed in May 2014, after being suspended during the 2013 Uttarakhand floods.
 The footfall has now improved due to proactive measures taken by the government of Uttarakhand.
-In 2022, in just 2 months (10 June – 10 August), 2.8 million pilgrims have visited these Dhams.
+In 2022, in just two months (10 June – 10 August), 2.8 million pilgrims have visited these Dhams.

 A record 4.1 million pilgrims visited Chota Char dham in 2022.
 Over 1.4 million pilgrims have already visited Kedarnath, over 600,000 have visited Gangotri, and over 500,000 have visited Yamunotri.
 Around 1.5 million pilgrims have already visited Badrinath the same year.